ArnavReddy/createImageDataset/README.md

 # createImageDataset

-spam space to take images and saves properly into assigned folders

 pip install the needed imports and run python3 pic.py

+leave this as the only item in the directory, everything else will be created for you

-then answer prompt asking what letter you are looking for and take away
+then answer prompt asking what letter you are looking for

+spam space to take images and save properly into assigned folders